 The Meaning of SunoMono, AgeMono, NiMono, and ItameMono

-The Japanese word, “Mono” actually has a meaning of “things” and “stuff”.
-Hence, in Japanese cuisine, many dish names whose suffix is “Mono” stand for a generic name for some category of dishes.
+The Japanese word, Mono actually has a meaning of “things” or “stuff”, and in Japanese cuisine, some dish names whose suffix is Mono stand for the generic name for some category of dishes.

-The Japanese word, Agemono refers to deep-fried foods.
-As you can see from the above photo, Tempura is the quintessential Japanese dish of the category, Agemono.
-In addition to Tempura, Karaage, Tonkatsu, and Furai are Japanese dishes well-known as Agemono.
+“Agemono (揚げ物)” refers to deep-fried foods.
+As you can see in the above photo, Tempura is the quintessential Japanese dish of this category.
+In addition to Tempura, Karaage, Tonkatsu, and Furai are Japanese dishes known as Agemono.

-The Japanese word, Nimono is the generic name for simmered foods.
-Generally, Japanese Nimono is made by simmering ingredients in water or soup stock, then seasoning mainly with soy sauce or miso soybean paste.
+“Nimono (煮物)” is the generic name for simmered foods.
+Generally, the Nimono dish is made by simmering ingredients in water or Dashi soup stock, and seasoned mainly with soy sauce or miso soybean paste.

-For example, “Moyashi-Itame (もやし炒め)” made with the combination of pork belly and bean sprouts and “Rebanira-Itame (レバニラ炒め)” using the food combo of pork liver and Chinese chives are popular Japanese Itamemono dishes.
-Other than these, the Japanese noodle dish, Yakisoba is also included in Itamemono.
+For example, “Moyashi-Itame (もやし炒め)” made with the combination of pork belly and bean sprouts and “Rebanira-Itame (レバニラ炒め)” using the food combo of pork liver and Chinese chives are popular Itamemono dishes.